Flood Warning issued for Tattnall, Toombs by NWS - NewsBreak

 Flood Warning issued for Bryan, Bulloch, Chatham, Effingham by NWS

-Effective: 2023-02-04 20:39:00 EST Expires: 2023-02-05 20:45:00 EST Urgency: Expected Severity: Moderate Certainty: Likely Target Area: Bryan; Bulloch; Chatham; Effingham FLOOD WARNING REMAINS IN EFFECT UNTIL FURTHER NOTICE * WHAT...Minor flooding is occurring and minor flooding is forecast. * WHERE...Ogeechee River near Eden. * WHEN...Until further notice. * IMPACTS...At 12.0 feet, water encroaches on some homes along Dashers Landing Road and Yarbrough Landing Road.
-Davis Landing Road also becomes impassable. * ADDITIONAL DETAILS - At 715 PM EST Saturday, the stage was 11.0 feet. - Forecast...The river is expected to rise to a crest of 12.6 feet early Wednesday afternoon. - Flood stage is 11.0 feet.
+Effective: 2023-02-11 09:47:00 EST Expires: 2023-02-12 10:00:00 EST Urgency: Expected Severity: Moderate Certainty: Likely Target Area: Bryan; Bulloch; Chatham; Effingham FLOOD WARNING REMAINS IN EFFECT UNTIL FURTHER NOTICE * WHAT...Minor flooding is occurring and minor flooding is forecast. * WHERE...Ogeechee River near Eden. * WHEN...Until further notice. * IMPACTS...At 12.0 feet, water encroaches on some homes along Dashers Landing Road and Yarbrough Landing Road.
+Davis Landing Road also becomes impassable. * ADDITIONAL DETAILS - At 915 AM EST Saturday, the stage was 11.4 feet. - Forecast...The river will rise to 11.8 feet early Wednesday afternoon.
+Additional rises are possible thereafter. - Flood stage is 11.0 feet.

 weather.gov